Air Quality in Idaho

 Air is basic to life.
 All living things, from humans to animals to plants, need air to survive.
 Because we rely upon air for our existence, it is very important to keep the air clean by reducing or preventing air pollution.
 Protecting air quality is among DEQ's chief objectives.

-DEQ's air quality protection efforts are designed to ensure compliance with federal and state health-based air quality standards.
+DEQ's air quality protection efforts are designed to ensure compliance with state and federal health-based air quality standards.
 Responsibility for protecting Idaho's outdoor (ambient) air quality is shared by DEQ's Air Quality Division, based in the agency's state office in Boise, and DEQ's regional offices located in Boise, Coeur d'Alene, Idaho Falls, Lewiston, Pocatello, and Twin Falls.
 Air quality programs and policies are developed in the state office and implemented throughout the state by DEQ's regional offices.

 Idaho is among the states that have been delegated authority by the US Environmental Protection Agency (EPA) to issue air quality permits and enforce air quality regulations.
 States with this authority are authorized to develop plans demonstrating how they will achieve, maintain, and enforce the standards.
 Jointly, the state rules and these plans are known as state implementation plans (SIPs).
 Learn more.